 - Letterform - These also use text but only in the form of single letters like McDonald’s, Unilever.
 It’s also commonly used by car manufacturers like Honda and Hyundai.

-- Pictorial – This type of logo uses illustrations to attract their customers.
-Think Twitter, Starbucks, and Playboy.
+- Pictorial - This type of logo uses illustrations to attract its customers.
+Think Twitter, Starbucks, and Instagram.

 - Abstract - Nike’s logo is perhaps the most successful abstract logo since it does not seem to have anything to do with the brand in itself aside from complementing its tagline of “Just Do It.”